mubashshirmemon/FlipkartProject/Readme.md

 ## Test Cases

 The project includes various test cases to cover different aspects of the Flipkart website.
-You can find them in the src/tests directory.
+Find them in the src/tests directory.
 Feel free to customize or add new test cases based on your requirements.

 ## Contributing